-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 Discovery has announced that the Deadliest Catch Season 13 will be returning on April 11.
-This is the finale season for at least one captain, possibly two.
+This is the final season for at least one captain, possibly two.
 Compound it with the emotional tragedy of the Destination and temperatures that are four degrees warmer than last year, means that keeping focused and finding the crab is tougher than before.

 Celebrating my birthday the Disney way pic.twitter.com/jy9sUeRjqz